 The term "introduced" is defined broadly to refer to plants that were released deliberately or accidentally into the flora and that now exist as wild plants in areas in which they were not recorded as native in the past.
-The distribution of non-native plants is often poorly documented and may be ephemeral.
+The distribution of non-native plants is often poorly documented and presence of the plants in the flora may be ephemeral.